Uncategorized

 • Connect with professionals on LinkedIn

-• Ask for referrals politely
+• Ask politely for referrals

-• Follow company career pages
+• Check company career pages regularly

-Consistency matters more than volume.
+Consistency matters more than quantity.

-A Simple 3-Month Preparation Plan
+A Simple 3-Month IT Job Preparation Plan

-Month 1:
+Month 1

-• Learn one programming language properly
+• Learn one programming language

-• Start DSA basics
+• Start DSA fundamentals

 • Revise core CS subjects

-Month 2:
+Month 2

-• Practice medium-level DSA problems
+• Solve medium-level DSA problems

-• Build 2–3 solid projects
+• Build 2–3 strong projects

-• Start mock interviews
+• Start mock interview practice

-Month 3:
+Month 3

-• Revise everything
+• Revise important topics

 • Improve weak areas